-On March 11, 2020, the World Health Organization declared COVID-19 a pandemic.
-The continued spread of COVID-19, or any similar outbreaks in the future, may adversely impact the local, regional, national and global economies.
+In March 2020, the World Health Organization declared Coronavirus (COVID-19) a pandemic.
+The continued spread of COVID-19, or any similar outbreaks in the future, may continue to adversely impact the local, regional, national, and global economies.
 The extent to which COVID-19 impacts the Hospital's operating results is dependent on the breadth and duration of the pandemic and could be affected by other factors management is not currently able to predict.
-Potential impacts include, but are not limited to, additional costs for responding to COVID-19, shortages of health care personnel, shortages of clinical supplies, increased demand for services, delays, loss of, or reduction to, revenue and investment portfolio declines.
+Impacts include, but are not limited to, additional costs for responding to COVID-19, delays, loss of, or reduction to, revenue, contributions and funding, and investment portfolio declines.
 Management believes the Hospital is taking appropriate actions to respond to the pandemic, however, the full impact is unknown and cannot be reasonably estimated at the date the financial statements were available to be issued.